 Many companies today try to feed business metrics into APM or IT monitoring systems.
 Splunk, Datadog and others track your business in real time, based on log or application data – something that would seem to make sense.
 In practice, however, it fails to produce accurate and effective monitoring or reduce time to detection of revenue-impactful issues.

 When we think of monitoring, the first thing that comes to mind is heart rate monitoring.
 What is needed to monitor a heart condition?
 There are some simple rules to define what is legitimate and what isn’t.
-For example, if you’re over 18 years of age, a pulse between 60 and 100 is good and if you are higher or lower than that, there’s a problem.
+For example, if you’re over 18 years old, having a pulse between 60 and 100 is good – anything higher or lower than that and there’s a problem.

 Disk storage follows the same concept.
 If you’re below 70% of disk space, all is good.
 If not?
 Alert me.